14 best product tour software for SaaS teams (2026)

 (Source)

 Usetiful can be considered a more affordable option than most of the other options on this list.
 Their product tours can leverage customizable tools like tip balloons, checklists, and smart tips.
-They’re also developing a virtual assistant of their own for additional in-app help.
+They're also developing a virtual assistant of their own for additional in-app help.
+Early-stage SaaS teams often use Usetiful to get a basic onboarding flow live quickly, then graduate to a more feature-rich platform as their user base grows.

-Setting up Usetiful isn’t as easy as some of its competitors and it lacks the functionality to support complex or demanding product tours.
-Its analytics functions get the job done, but they aren’t as powerful as those of many competitors—at least, not yet!
+Setting up Usetiful isn't as easy as some of its competitors and it lacks the functionality to support complex or demanding product tours.
+Its analytics functions get the job done, but they aren't as powerful as those of many competitors - at least, not yet.

 Pros

-• No-code implementation
+• Low-code implementation

 • Wide variety of tools, including tip balloons, slideouts, checklists, and modals